Master of Arts in Anthropology

 In addition to the above general requirements, Plan B students must also take a minimum of 18 credits in graduate-level courses numbered 600 and above.
 These credits may apply toward the general 30- or 31-credit minimum and the Department of Anthropology 18- or 19-credit minimum, depending on the student’s primary area of focus.
 ANTH 699: Directed Reading and Research does not count towards these 600-level credits.

 Plan B students must write three scholarly papers on anthropological topics, one of which must be a research proposal.
 It is suggested that students write the research proposal during their second year in residence after or while enrolled in ANTH 710: Seminar in Research Methods or ANTH 711: Seminar in Research Design.

 Students should submit Plan B papers formatted to respective professional standards by subfield:

 - archaeology - American Antiquity

-- biological anthropology - American Journal of Physical Anthropology OR Quaternary International
+- biological anthropology - American Journal of Biological Anthropology OR Journal of Human Evolution

 - cultural (and linguistic) anthropology - American Anthropologist